fcdiomede/Galaxy_Racers/README.md

 ### Next steps/Wish List:
 -Incorporate "smarter" AI that can make optimal choices and not just random choices

--Add difficulty levels: faster velocity, obstacles, smarter AI
+-Add difficulty levels: increased velocity, obstacles, smarter AI

 -Add ability to pick character in the inital game loading screen

--Add sounds
+-Add sound effects and toggle if these are on or off when playing game

 -Animate clouds forming behind spaceship